They say…

 Charlie Shaw (left) and Sam McMeekin of Gipsy Hill.

-Disaster struck in 2016 when the brewing floor began to collapse, but this proved a turning point with investment in a new high-quality floor and an upgrade the following year to a 60 hl brewhouse with a pilot kit and a canning line.
+A potential disaster in 2016 when the brewing floor began to collapse proved a turning point with investment in a new high-quality floor and an upgrade the following year to a 60 hl brewhouse with a pilot kit and a canning line.
 A dedicated taproom opened in 2018 across the yard from the brewery itself.
-The brewery’s pub the Douglas Fir, on the other side of Crystal Palace Park, opened as a popup in a former shop in 2016 but soon became permanent.
+By now the brewery had become one of London’s largest independents, occupying six neighbouring units and targeting an annual output of 24,000 hl.

-In April 2021, Gipsy Hill became London’s first employee-owned brewery, but on 30 October 2024 it confirmed it had entered a ‘strategic partnership’ with brewing group Sunrise Alliance, without which it ‘would almost certainly be looking at administration’.
-The company promises that the brewery will continue to function as before, on the same site, with co-founder Sam McMeekin still in charge.
+On 30 October 2024, the brewery annouced it had entered a ‘strategic partnership’ with brewing group Sunrise Alliance, without which it ‘would almost certainly be looking at administration’.
+The company promised that the brewery will continue to function as before, on the same site, with co-founders Sam and Charlie still in charge.

 Beers are in keg and can, with some hand bottling for barrel-aged specials and occasional one-off casks.